 In another legend, a giant supernatural codfish swallows the moon during a lunar eclipse.
 To counteract this, the Kwakwaka’wakw and Nuu-chach-nulth would light a large bonfire and add branches from pine trees to create smoke, causing the codfish to cough up the moon.

-Moon plays a part in the Peace Dance of the Kwakwaka’wawk, and in the Winter Ceremonies of the Huxalk.
-Among the Haida, it has been the exclusive crest of only a few of the highest ranking chiefs.
+The moon plays an important role in ceremonies such as the Peace Dance of the Kwakwaka’wakw and the Winter Ceremonies of the Huxalk.
+Among the Haida, it has been an exclusive crest of only a select few high-ranking chiefs.

 For great examples of Native American art prints, see Affinity by Francis Dick, Love and Light by Margaret August.